xiliangzhang/GNN4AIS/README.md

-# AISGCN
 vessel trajectory prediction
-0.csv~10.csvAA are the pre-processed AIS dataset.
+0.csv~10.csv are the pre-processed AIS dataset.